licarpen/aws-developer/README.md

     * maximize network bandwidth and efficiency
     * decrease time to retry for part if fail
     * MUST use if >5GB
-  * use CLoudFront to cache S3 objects around the world
+  * use CloudFront to cache S3 objects around the world
   * S3 Transfer Acceleration (uses edge locations) just need to change the endpoint you write to, not the code
   * SSE-KMS encryption: limited to AWS limits for KWS usage (~100s -1000s dls/uls /second)